caiyunapp/cyeva/README.en.md

 ### Install from Source Code

-First, choose the desired version on the [Release Page](https://github.com/caiyunapp/cyeva/releases), extract it, navigate to the project directory, and then execute:
+First, choose the desired version on the [release page](https://github.com/caiyunapp/cyeva/releases), extract it, navigate to the project directory, and then execute:

 ```bash
 $ python setup.py install